 The dump truck empties in the on-site Biosolids storage building where it is stored until farm fields are ready for application.

-The nutrient filled Biosolid is applied to numerous farm fields in Butler County and is an excellent fertilizer.
+The nutrient filled Biosolid is applied to numerous farm fields in Butler County as an excellent soil amender/fertilizer.
+Biosolids are applied at proper agronomic rates to prevent non-point source runoff.

 Crops flourish as a result of the City of Fairfield's Biosolid's program.